-As part of our expectations, Veren Inc. strives to associate with innovative suppliers who are leaders in their industries that are willing to demonstrate a strong commitment to sustainable development by adopting health & safety, Labour, environmental and ethical principles that ensure the well-being of their employees and the communities they operate in.
-(See: Supplier Code of Conduct)
+As part of our expectations, Veren strives to associate with innovative suppliers who are leaders in their industries that are willing to demonstrate a strong commitment to sustainable development by adopting health and safety, labour, environmental, and ethical principles that ensure the well-being of their employees and the communities they operate in.
+(See the Supplier Code of Conduct at www.vrn.com)

-1. Contractor Requirements
+Contractor Requirements

-1.1 Acts, Regulations, Laws and Codes
+Acts, Regulations, Laws, and Codes

-All Contractors and subcontractors shall always abide by and be responsible for meeting or exceeding all applicable (federal, provincial and local) environmental, health, workers compensation, fire and safety laws or regulations.
+All Contractors and subcontractors shall always abide by and be responsible for meeting or exceeding all applicable (federal, provincial, and local) environmental, workers compensation, and safety laws or regulations.

-The current version of applicable Federal and Provincial Government Acts & Directives, Regulations, Industry Recommended Practices, Laws and Codes must be followed, including but not limited to, any required licensing of workers and inspections.
+The current version of applicable Federal and Provincial Government Acts and Directives, Regulations, Industry Recommended Practices, Laws, and Codes must be followed, including but not limited to, any required licensing of workers and inspections.

-Any Act, Regulation or Safety Code exemption that has been applied for and/or granted to any contractor performing work on behalf of Veren Inc., when Veren Inc. is acting as the Prime Contractor, must be disclosed to the Veren Inc. representative and the contractor and sub-contractor must submit all relevant information for review and approval by Veren Inc. Management.
+When Veren is acting as the Prime Contractor, any Act, Regulation, or Safety Code exemption that has been applied for and/or granted to any contractor performing work on behalf of Veren must be disclosed to the Veren representative and the contractor and subcontractor must submit all relevant information for review and approval by Veren Management.

-1.2 Fit for Duty (Alcohol, Drugs and Substance Abuse)
+Fit for Duty (Alcohol, Drugs, and Substance Abuse)